Deep Reinforcement Learning for Traveling Purchaser Problems: Experiments

 \subsection{Results on TPPLIB Benchmark Instances}

-Then, we evaluate our approach on the TPPLIB benchmark, by directly running the policy network (trained on synthetic instances) on the benchmark instances.
+We next evaluate our approach on the TPPLIB benchmark, by directly running the policy network (trained on synthetic instances) on the benchmark instances.
 The TPPLIB benchmark contains 5 instances for each instance distribution as a category.
 The results are summarized in Table \ref{TPPLIB benchmark}.
-The first block of the table (prefixed with ``EEuclideo'') reports the results on U-TPP instances, and the following three blocks (prefixed with ``CapEuclideo'') report the results on R-TPP instances with $\lambda=0.99, 0.95, 0.9$, respectively.
-Each row presents the average result on a category of 5 benchmark instances.
-For example, ``CapEuclideo.50.100.95'' denotes the R-TPP instances with $|M|=50, |K|=100, \lambda=0.95$.
-We report 1) the average objective value, 2) the optimality gap, and 3) the runtime (in seconds) for each category of the TPPLIB benchmark.
+The first block of the table (labeled with ``EEuclideo'') reports the results on U-TPP instances, and the following three blocks (labeled with ``CapEuclideo'') report the results on R-TPP instances with $\lambda=0.99, 0.95, 0.9$, respectively.
+Each row presents the average result for a category of 5 benchmark instances.
+For example, ``CapEuclideo.50.100.95'' refers to R-TPP instances with $|M|=50, |K|=100, \lambda=0.95$.
+We report 1) the average objective value, 2) the average optimality gap, and 3) the average runtime (in seconds) for each category of the TPPLIB benchmark.

 The results demonstrate that the policy network, trained on synthetic instances, can be effectively applied to TPPLIB benchmark instances from the same instance distribution.
 Our DRL-based approach outperforms the baseline heuristics by a large margin in terms of the optimality gap, especially for large-sized R-TPP instances.
 In detail, the average optimality gaps of solutions produced using our RL+TRH method are consistently within 6\% on each category of the TPPLIB benchmark in the experiment, yielding a reduction ranging from 40\% to 90\% compared to the baseline heuristics.
 The comparison of optimality gaps is illustrated in Figure \ref{fig_6}.
-Besides, similar to the results on synthetic instances, our DRL-based approach also shows a significant advantage over the baseline heuristics in terms of the runtime.
+Besides, similar to the results on synthetic instances, our DRL-based approach also shows a significant advantage in runtime.